EmilyFred/GDG/2_5/README.md

 Coding at work | 3 - average
 Sleeping | 4 - pretty high
 Cooking | 5 - highest

+Once you are done with your `HTML` page, upload it to `/homework` folder in this directory by doing fork (if you haven't done so) and then changing it locally on your repository and making a pull request

 Here are some of my recommendations to go through:
 - [HTML game](https://www.w3schools.com/html/exercise.asp) - highly suggest this game to learn more